-Raymore Credit Union loan portfolio is comprised of 27% consumer, 51.40% agriculture, 17.45% commercial and 4.15% leases.
+Raymore Credit Union loan portfolio is comprised of 28.5% consumer, 53.40% agriculture, 14.0% commercial and 4.10% leases.
 We do have limited geographic exposure given our two localized branches and therefore use syndication to diversify our portfolio, as well as manage concentration limits.
 We continue to manage on the assumption that a dramatic downturn in any industry could impact earnings and capital of the loan portfolio.
 As the residential mortgage portfolio is secured by residential properties, which are subject to a decrease in market value in an economic downturn, RCU ensures prudent practices surrounding security, including maximum loan to value (LTV) ratios consistent with regulatory guidelines for residential mortgages (80%) and HELOC's (65%).

-At year-end, our portfolio was comprised of 7.91% insured residential mortgages and 15.14% uninsured residential mortgages.
+At year-end, our portfolio was comprised of 7.13% insured residential mortgages and 14.45% uninsured residential mortgages.
 Insured mortgages are insured through Canada Mortgage & Housing Corporation (CMHC).
 Insured mortgages require less of a down payment, (less than 20%, minimum 5%), however come at a cost of (insurance premium) that is paid by the borrower.
 Uninsured or "conventional" residential mortgages require a minimum of 20% down payment.
+Raymore Credit Union has 1 non-conforming mortgage due to geographical location (Maximum LTV 60%) which comprises 0.21% or the uninsured residential portfolio.
 Raymore Credit Union does not believe it has undue risk in its uninsured mortgage portfolio or underwriting practices and that current risk weighted asset based concentration provisions in the ICAAP sufficiently address risk in the residential portfolio.